alexnm/house-moldovan-blog/src/posts/itineraries/uzbekistan.md

   <figcaption>The statue of Amir Timur and the iconic Hotel Uzbekistan.</figcaption>
 </figure>

 We started from the capital of the country, a city of 4 million people and probably the most soviet influenced part of the country.
-Tashkent is very different, compared to the other cities we visited.
+Tashkent is very different from the other cities we visited in Uzbekistan.
 On one hand it is a very green city and it doesn't feel like a crowded metropolis.
 On the other hand, it is a lot cleaner and better organized than Samarkand for example, with wide boulevards and a lot of soviet-style buildings.

 **Recommended activities**: